zapata-engineering/orquestra-sdk/docs/tutorials/secrets.rst

 ``value`` is any string you like (up a reasonable length limit).

 ``workspace_id`` specifies the workspace id where the secret will be saved.
-If omitted, personal workspace will be used
+If omitted, personal workspace will be used.
+You can get workspace_id from the workspace view in the web Orquestra Portal or by using list_workspace API call.

 ``config_name`` specifies the configuration that stores the cluster URI and auth token that are used to access the secrets vault.